Wednesday, February 27, 2019

 Outside the white house in the valley

-Insects, frozen in earth, dream of buggy things
+Insects, frozen in earth, have no needs

 Inside the white house in the valley